bigfix/developer.bigfix.com/site/pages/relevance/guide/client/network.md

 A: 192.168.181.1
 {% endqna %}

-Some adapters don't have associated ipv4 interfaces so we had to check to make sure they exist using a whose-it statement.
+Some adapters don't have associated ipv4 interfaces so you must check to make sure that they exist using a whose-it statement.

-Finally, we can get the names and addresses of all adapters:
+Finally, you can get the names and addresses of all adapters:

 {% qna %}
 Q: (name of adapter of it, addresses of it) of ipv4 interfaces of adapters whose (up of it = true) of network